 Darrel Issa Wants To Return To Congress, Seeks To Beat Fellow Republican

-Former Rep. Darrell Issa, a once-powerful chairman of the House Oversight and Government Reform Committee who retired last year, says he wants to return to Washington.
+Former Rep. Darrell Issa, a once powerful chairman of the House Oversight and Government Reform Committee who retired last year, says he wants to return to Washington.

-And he's seeking to unseat a fellow Republican to do so.
+And he is seeking to unseat a fellow Republican to do so.

-"I will be the next congressman from the 50th Congressional district," Issa proclaimed at a news conference Thursday in El Cajon, Calif.
+"I will be the next congressman from the 50th Congressional District," Issa proclaimed at a news conference Thursday in El Cajon, Calif.

-The California Republican had previously represented the neighboring 49th district before he decided against seeking reelection in 2018.
+The California Republican had previously represented the neighboring 49th District before he decided against seeking reelection in 2018.

 Things have certainly changed since then.

-California's 50th congressional district is currently represented by Rep. Duncan Hunter, a fellow Republican who Issa called a "friend and a colleague."
+California's 50th Congressional District is currently represented by Duncan Hunter, a fellow Republican whom Issa called a "friend and a colleague."

-Hunter and his wife Margaret are currently facing federal corruption charges, including using a quarter-million dollars in campaign funds for personal use.
+Hunter and his wife, Margaret, are currently facing federal corruption charges, including using a quarter-million dollars in campaign funds for personal use.
 Hunter, who has served in Congress for a decade, is still seeking reelection.
 His trial is slated to start in January 2020.

-For his part, Issa had been tapped by President Trump to head of the U.S. Trade and Development Agency, but his nomination stalled for more than a year.
+For his part, Issa had been tapped by President Trump to head the U.S. Trade and Development Agency, but his nomination stalled for more than a year.

 Four other candidates who had been vying for the GOP nomination dropped out and endorsed Issa, appearing with him at his announcement.

-At his press conference, Issa was asked about Hunter's legal woes, which he referred to as "regrettable."
-He added the residents of that conservative enclave should have a chance to keep it in Republican hands.
+At his news conference, Issa was asked about Hunter's legal woes, which he referred to as "regrettable."
+He added that residents of that conservative enclave should have a chance to keep it in Republican hands.

-"He deserves his day in court," Issa said, "But the 50th congressional district does deserve the ability to maintain this as a conservative district and quite frankly to have a member who can show up and take all of his committee assignments."
+"He deserves his day in court," Issa said.
+"But the 50th Congressional District does deserve the ability to maintain this as a conservative district and quite frankly to have a member who can show up and take all of his committee assignments."

 Issa also said he has a track record of getting things done.